jabamaus/jaba/README.md

 To do:

+- Add support for hash attribute having a node rather than attribute as value.
+- Investigate Error at jabaruby.jaba:57: 'parse.c' does not exist on disk.
+Use :force to add anyway.
+Wrong line was being reported.
 - Disallow globals from referencing itself
 - Maybe add open_globals_type and open_globals_inst?
 - Allow default values to take options?